Back pain and sciatica

 Other, less invasive procedures are available, including endoscopic diskectomy, percutaneous diskectomy (PAD), and laser diskectomy.
 The long-term benefits of these procedures are unknown, however.
 There is no evidence that any of these less-invasive procedures are as effective as the standard microdiskectomy.

-Complications and Outlook.
 Most people achieve pain relief and can move better after microdiskectomy.
 Numbness and tingling should get better or disappear.
-Your pain, numbness, or weakness may NOT get better or go away if the disk damaged your nerve before surgery.
+Your pain, numbness, or weakness may not get better or go away if the disk damaged your nerve before surgery.

 Scar tissue is a potential problem, since it can cause persistent low back pain afterward.
 Other complications of spinal surgery can include nerve and muscle damage, infection, and the need for another operation.

 Laminectomy is frequently done to treat spinal stenosis.
-You and your doctor can decide when you need to have surgery for your condition.
 Spinal stenosis symptoms often become worse over time, but this may happen very slowly.
 Surgery may help when your symptoms become more severe and interfere with your daily life or job.

 Laminectomy for spinal stenosis will often provide full or partial relief of symptoms for many patients, but it is not always successful.